wsilva/argo-cd/docs/user-guide/commands/argocd_proj_deny-namespace-resource.md

 ## argocd proj deny-namespace-resource

-Adds a namespaced API resource to the blacklist or removes a namespaced API resource from the whitelist
+Adds a namespaced API resource to the blocklist or removes a namespaced API resource from the allowlist

 ### Synopsis

-Adds a namespaced API resource to the blacklist or removes a namespaced API resource from the whitelist
+Adds a namespaced API resource to the blocklist or removes a namespaced API resource from the allowlist

 ```
 argocd proj deny-namespace-resource PROJECT GROUP KIND [flags]